nr-nazir-islam/Hotspot-message/README.md

-💬 Messenger Project (Termux Supported)
+💬 Messenger Project (Termux + ofline hotspot Supported)

 A simple real-time chat application built with Flask + Socket.IO.
 This project can run easily in Termux (Android) or any Linux system.